THE CUSTOMER SHOULD PAY ATTENTION TO CONDITIONS 3.7, 4, 5, 6, 8, 9, 10, 11, 13, 14.1 & 14.4

 13.1 The Customer shall be liable to pay the Supplier (on written demand) for, and indemnify the Supplier against, all reasonable costs, expenses and losses sustained or incurred by the Supplier (including, but not limited to, any direct, indirect or consequential losses, loss of profit, loss of reputation, damage to property, loss of opportunity to deploy resources elsewhere and legal costs on an indemnity basis) arising directly or indirectly from the Customer’s fraud, negligence or failure to comply, or unreasonable delay in complying, with any of the Conditions or for breach of any of the Conditions.

-14.1 The Supplier may, in its absolute discretion, reject any artwork submitted by the Customer and/or cancel the Contract altogether if it reasonably considers the artwork to be unsuitable or inappropriate, likely to damage its reputation and/or goodwill, or requires the consent from a third party to be used.
+14.1 The Supplier may, in its absolute discretion, reject any artwork or design submitted by the Customer and/or cancel the Contract altogether if it reasonably considers the artwork to be unsuitable or inappropriate, likely to damage its reputation and/or goodwill, or requires the consent from a third party to be used.
 If the Supplier considers that appropriate amendments can be made to the artwork to proceed with the Contract then it shall propose such amendments in accordance with Condition 3.7 and the remainder of that Condition shall apply.
 If the Supplier considers that proof of a third party’s consent or other authority is required to proceed with the Contract then the Customer shall, in accordance with Condition 5.4(c), promptly obtain such and send it to the Supplier.
 If the Customer fails to provide such proof or authority within 14 days, or such other timeframe set out in Writing by the Supplier, the Supplier shall be entitled to terminate the Contract by notice and to issue an invoice to the Customer for an amount it considers reasonable in the circumstances to reflect the work undertaken up to the date of termination.

 14.2 If there are any differences between the information within the proposal and the Order Acknowledgement in respect of any Contract the latter shall prevail.